Country Living

 • Familiarize yourself with the topography of your property so you can be prepared for any flooding that may occur.

-• The county does not repair flood and storm damage on private roads.
+• The county does not repair flood or storm damage on private roads.

 • Muscatine County does have snow removal procedures, however in extreme conditions roads may become impassable.